 Afghanistan calling!
 Ten plus years ago, the United States (oops, NATO) invaded Afghanistan and quickly won the war against the militarily (technologically) inferior Taliban government.
 Taliban fighters fled to Pakistan.
-Washington and allies followed their victory by quickly losing the occupation challenge.
-As W. Bush and allies invaded Iraq, the Taliban crept back from Pakistan and undid the U.S. war victory.
-So, some 250,000 troops (mostly U.S.) and contractors (U.S.-paid) still occupy that much invaded but never truly conquered country.
+Washington and its allies followed their victory by quickly losing the occupation challenge.
+As George W. Bush and company invaded Iraq, the Taliban crept back from Pakistan and undid the US war victory.
+So, some 250,000 troops (mostly American) and contractors (American-paid) still occupy that much invaded but never truly conquered country.

 Alexander the Great invaded twice (330 and 327 BC) and soon died in Iraq of “Baghdad tummy.”
 Some 20-plus centuries later the English unlearned Alex’s lesson.
 They marched (big mistake) on Kabul.
 They took losses and finally withdrew in frustration.

-In the 20th Century, the Soviets spent a decade of failure trying to subdue CIA-backed Afghans.
+In the twentieth century, the Soviets spent a decade of failure trying to subdue CIA-backed Afghans.
 Washington cheered and its generals thought they could do better than the Soviets.
-But after ten years of occupation, the UN reported higher civilian and military casualty rates than in preceding years–and with no clear road to meeting any realistic goals.
-The West set out to build “our kind of third world nation”–one with a bare façade of democracy, like elections that pass minimal scrutiny.
+But after ten years of occupation, the United Nations reported higher civilian and military casualty rates than in preceding years—and with no clear road to meeting any realistic goals.
+The West set out to build “our kind of third world nation”—one with a bare façade of democracy, like elections that pass minimal scrutiny.

 We obviously have a more rational society.
 Look at the facts.
 Despite overwhelming public disapproval, Congress, between 2001-2008, allocated some $100 million a day for military purposes in Afghanistan.
 But all the NATO countries combined managed to cough up a whopping $7 million a day for non-military aid.